-FAD402 Theatre Arts - 201 Term: Semester Credit: 0.5 Prerequisite: None Graduation Requirement Satisfied Fine Arts Fees: None
+FAD402 Theatre Arts 201 Term: Semester Credit: 0.5 Prerequisite: None Graduation Requirement Satisfied Fine Arts Fees: None technical theater, advertising and general play production.

-This class is a continuation of the 101 course, and continues to cover the basic aspects of Theatre Arts further in depth.
-The course of study may include but is not limited to improvisation, creative drama, movement, creative and analytical writing, play analysis, character analysis, acting, directing, technical theater, advertising and general play production.
 What is more, because art reflects society, we will work to understand our history and selves and how it is reflected in topical performances.
 The nature of drama is that we take the learning opportunities as they emerge, however the course is structured to follow the 2014 Washington State EALRS for Theatre Arts.